jgm/pandoc/doc/lua-filters.md

 # Module pandoc.List

-The this module defines pandoc's list type.
+This module defines pandoc's list type.
 It comes with useful methods and convenience functions.

 ## Constructor